 Celebrate Lammas with the Path of She Book of Sabbats.

 Photo Credit: Rachel Lynette French on Unsplash

 Posted on: Aug 3, 2016 @ 10:00 Posted in: Everyday Magic, Path Basics

 Our breath, though we ignore it most of the time, is something we are intimately familiar with.
 It is an innate, natural part of our human functioning that we could no more suppress than we could stop the rising and setting of the sun.

-Every moment of our life is marked by its presence.
-We come into a life on a breath, and leave it on a breath, and mark every moment in between by its rhythmic, never-ending cycles.
+Every moment of our life is a gift from its life-giving powers.
+We come into a life on a breath, and leave it on a breath, and mark every moment in between by its rhythmic cycles.